This is an article about a debate on Logical Fallacies.

 Skeptico strongly implies the readers (you and me) are responsible for defining the terms the author (Eisen) uses because Skeptico refuses to make the author responsible for the definitions.
 Eisen’s wording is good enough for him: “completely unambiguous and crystal clear.”

-Implying that it is anyone else’s responsibility to define ambiguous terms that Eisen uses is laughable in its absurdity.
+Implying that it is the readers responsibility to define ambiguous terms that the author (Eisen) uses is laughable in its absurdity.
 No possible rational analysis can make that reasonable.

 All that is necessary to trigger this fallacy is the use of one term that can give a sentence multiple meanings.
 It is more obvious when a core term is ambiguous, and stronger yet when you can show intent.
 However, neither intent or core-term ambiguity is strictly required.
 All that is required is potentially different meanings for the sentence.